apache/druid/docs/development/extensions-core/k8s-jobs.md

 Warning: When `druid.indexer.runner.overlordNamespace` and `druid.indexer.runner.k8sTaskPodNamePrefix` is configured, users should ensure that all running tasks are stopped when changing these values.
 Failure to do so will cause the Overlord to lose track of running tasks, and re-launch them.
 This may lead to duplicate data and possibly metadata inconsistency issues.

-Druid will tag Kubernetes jobs with a `druid.overlord.namespace` label.
+When using the custom template pod adapter, Druid will tag Kubernetes jobs with a `druid.overlord.namespace` label.
 This label helps Druid filter out Kubernetes jobs belonging to other namespaces.
 Should you need to deploy a Druid cluster on a namespace `N1` that is already running tasks from another namespace `N2`, take note to set `druid.indexer.runner.overlordNamespace` to `druid.indexer.runner.namespace` (which is `N1`).
 Failure to do so will result in the cluster in `N1` detecting task pods created from both `N1` and `N2`.

 ##### Differentiating Task Pods Created From Multiple Namespaces